Macedonia (comics): Reception

+Macedonia received mixed reviews.
+Rain Taxi praised the book’s "integrity and rigor" while observing that it sometimes "sags under the weight of its relentless wordiness and intellectual distance."
+A review at Sequart characterized Macedonia as an ambitious but uneven departure for Pekar, praising its intellectual scope while suggesting that his more analytical, explanatory approach resulted in a less immediate and engaging narrative.

-prepared the book’s text and basic layout", but complained that Piskor's illustration was "stiff".
+Booklist felt the Pekar had "skillfully prepared the book’s text and basic layout", but complained that Piskor's illustration was "stiff".
 Other reviewers, however, responded positively to Piskor's illustration, citing its "stylish, crisp feel".
 Some reviewers complained that the text overwhelmed the illustrations, leading it to feel more like a "lecture" than a graphic novel.